J3uddha/Chess/README.md

 * piece you would like to move.
 * Select it with `spacebar` or `enter`
 * Move the cursor to a position and hit `spacebar` or `enter` again

-NOTE: Currently there is no turn-checking (project was put on-hold), so play fair with your opponent!